 Located in Fairfax County, McLean is just eight miles northwest of downtown DC, yet feels worlds away.
-Tucked between the scenic George Washington Parkway and Potomac River to the east and center of Tysons Corner to the west, McLean stretches almost 10 miles along Old Dominion Road.
+Tucked between the scenic George Washington Parkway and Potomac River to the east, and the center of Tysons Corner to the west, McLean stretches almost 10 miles along Old Dominion Road.

 McLean is home approximately 50,000 residents, including many diplomats, members of Congress, and high-ranking federal government officials.
 The Central Intelligence Agency is headquartered in McLean, along with several national companies, including Capital One, Booz Allen Hamilton, Freddie Mac, Hilton Worldwide, Gannett, and the Mars Candy Company.